retrocomputacion/retrobbs/readme.txt

       config.ini function: ONELINER
       config.ini parameters: none
       config.ini [PLUGINS] options: none

+- Weather (weather.py) (new 0.2x):
+      Displays current weather and forecast for the next 2-3 days as a HiRes image.
+On first run it will display the weather corresponding to the passed connection IP.
+Further weather forecasts can be queried by typing a new location.
+      Currently limited to metric system.

 - WebAudio streamer (webaudio.py):
       On the fly conversion and streaming of on-line audio sources (Shoutcast,